cloudfoundry/php-buildpack/docs/development.md

     pass
 ```

-The `configure` method gives extension authors a chance to adjust the configuration of the build pack prior to *any* extensions running.
-The method is called very early on in the lifecycle of the build pack, so keep this in mind when using this method.
-The purpose of this method is to allow an extension author the opportunity to modify the configuration for PHP, the Web Server or another extension prior to those compoents being installed.
+The `configure` method gives extension authors a chance to adjust the configuration of the buildpack prior to *any* extensions running.
+The method is called very early on in the lifecycle of the buildpack, so keep this in mind when using this method.
+The purpose of this method is to allow an extension author the opportunity to modify the configuration for PHP, the web server or another extension prior to those components being installed.

 An example of when to use this method would be to adjust the list of PHP extensions that are going to be installed.

-The method takes one argument, which is the build pack context.
-You can edit the context to update the state of the build pack.
+The method takes one argument, which is the buildpack context.
+You can edit the context to update the state of the buildpack.
 Return value is ignore / not necessary.

 ```python